bunkerity/bunkerweb/README.md

 - Integrated ModSecurity WAF with the OWASP Core Rule Set
 - Automatic ban of strange behaviors with fail2ban
 - Block TOR users, bad user-agents, countries, ...
+- Perform automatic DNSBL checks
 - Detect bad files with ClamAV
-- Based on alpine and compiled from source
+- Based on alpine
 - Easy to configure with environment variables

 # Table of contents